JulianOzelRose/TL-WR841N-v14/README.md

 ![Firmware-HxD](https://github.com/JulianOzelRose/TL-WR841N-v14/assets/95890436/ddb2f801-cb34-44ff-b928-49e70ca24c60)

 ## Note about CH341A and 3.3v chips
-It should also be noted that the firmware chip on this board operates at 3.3v, and there is a known issue with the CH341A programmer where the data lines operate at 5v, regardless of how the programmer is configured.
+It should also be noted that the firmware chip on this board operates at 3.3v, and there is a known design flaw with the CH341A programmer where the data lines operate at 5v, regardless of how the programmer is configured.
 There are a few tutorials online on how to mod the CH341A to work at 3.3v, which I recommend doing to avoid shorting your board's firmware chip.